Create custom Linux Commands

 anywhere on the system.

-Head over to our shell-scripts
+Head over to your shell-scripts

 folder and create a file with 777 permissions.